 - to talk about actions that are happening around the time of speaking or for temporary situations.
 Mia is studying in her room at the moment. - for future arrangements.
-John is studying for his Maths exam tomorrow.
+John is having a Maths exam tomorrow.

 Put the verbs in brackets into the present perfect continuous.
 Write in your notebook.